-In short, this article is more of a reflection article than a travel article, but we thought it might interest you to know a little about our state of mind after 3 and a half years on the roads and the few changes that will take place in our lives in the near future.
+In short, this article is more of a thought than a travel post, but we thought it might interest you to know a little about our state of mind after 3 and a half years on the roads and the few changes that will take place in our lives in the near future.

 Ode to slow travel

 If there is one conclusion we came to during our years on the roads, it is that nowadays, the slower we travel, the more we enjoy it.
-Of course, travelling slowly also makes it much easier for us from a work point of view, because it is much easier to maintain a “work rhythm” when we have more time to explore a destination but beyond this “practico-practical” aspect we simply like to “settle” a little somewhere.
+Of course, traveling slowly also makes it much easier for us from a work point of view, because it is much easier to maintain a “work rhythm” when we have more time to explore a destination but beyond this practical aspect we simply like to settle down a bit somewhere.

 However, We do not exclude the possibility of leaving for a far away destination again….
-New Zealand, Canada, Japan are all destinations that attract us a lot and one of them could well be on top of our list next year or in 2021.
+New Zealand, Canada, Japan are all destinations that attract us a lot and one of them could well be on top of our list next year or in 2021 (that was before Covid happened 😉 ).
 But if we go, believe us that we will do everything we can to push the limits of the visa as far as possible and stay there as long as we can. 😉

 Back to Tenerife, the happiness of being back